jnelken/RainWav/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, User Model and JSON API (~1.5 days)
+### Phase 1: User Authentication, User, Follow, Track Models (~2 days)

 In Phase 1, I will begin by implementing user signup/login and authentication (using BCrypt).
 There will be a basic landing page after signup/login that will contain the container for the application's root React component.
-I will also make a Follow model to set up user's follower/following associations.
+I will also test follower/following associations.
+Next will be to implement an upload form for tracks using a third party hosting server to store the files.

 [Details][phase-one]